Yu Di (singer): Vocal Force

 In 2014 Yu and two of his like-minded SHCM schoolmates, fellow baritones Song Gang and Wang Zhida, started a vocal group called "Vocal Force" (力量之声; Hanyu Pinyin: Lìliàng zhī shēng) with the intention of introducing "classical crossover music and bel canto with a Chinese flavor".
 Like Yu himself, Song and Wang are both music educators at various Shanghai tertiary institutions and shared a desire to address prejudices and stereotypes about classical music, specifically opera and bel canto, being "boring" or "only for the elite".
 They intentionally did not recruit a tenor to challenge a popular misconception among domestic audiences that the melody must be carried by a higher register such as that of tenors or sopranos and scored their own arrangements to suit their baritone tessiture and vocal range.
 Due to their main jobs in academia, they mostly release singles rather than full albums and have a limited performance schedule.
 The trio have stated that they do not intend to enter the entertainment industry full-time as they started the vocal group based on their philosophy of "teaching by example", hence the decision to combine their teaching careers with a career on stage rather than stop performing altogether.

 The trio made their debut performance during the Shanghai Spring International Music Festival in May 2014.
 Initially they mostly performed at college festivals and local municipal events, gaining a sizeable following in Shanghai.
 In 2016, they became known to wider audiences nationwide after their original song "Our Shanghai" (我们的上海) was chosen as the theme song for the city's tourism promotion campaign and the trio were also featured in the music video and print commercials together with actor and Shanghai native Hu Ge.
-They have appeared on infotainment programs and given lectures at schools and music interest clubs in addition to releasing music and performing.
+They have appeared on infotainment programs, conducted seminars for music teachers and given lectures at schools and music interest clubs in addition to releasing music and performing.